Earthquakes on May 12, 2026

 4.3 km---✓ ReviewedUSGS →

-A magnitude 2.4 seismic event took place 47 km SSE of False Pass, Alaska on May 12, 2026 at 16:14 UTC.
-It arrived roughly 4 hours after a larger magnitude 2.9 mainshock in the same 20 km area, placing it within the typical aftershock window.
+The USGS recorded this magnitude 2.4 earthquake 47 km SSE of False Pass, Alaska at 16:14 UTC on May 12, 2026.
+Coming 4 hours after a magnitude 2.8 earthquake in the immediate vicinity, it is most likely an aftershock of that larger rupture.
 At a depth of just 4.3 km, this was a very shallow event, close enough to the surface that modest magnitudes can produce significant local shaking.
-The epicenter is at 54.462°, -163.124°.
+Coordinates: 54.462°, -163.124°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.4 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-12